LOCATION

 • The need to tackle climate change becomes increasingly urgent

-For the year up to November 2020, 49.4% of total electricity consumption in Northern Ireland was generated from renewable sources located in Northern Ireland, the highest rolling twelve-month period to date.
-Wind energy contributed almost 85% of all renewable electricity during this period. (source: https://www.economy-ni.gov.uk/articles/electricity-consumption-and-renewable-generation-statistics)
+For the 12 month period January 2023 to December 2023, 45.8% of total electricity consumption in Northern Ireland was generated from renewable sources located in Northern Ireland.
+Wind energy contributed 83% of all renewable electricity during this period. (source: https://www.economy-ni.gov.uk/articles/electricity-consumption-and-renewable-generation-statistics)

 * based on average annual household electricity consumption in NI of 3,200kWh and estimated annual energy generation for the expected turbine type with capacity factor of ~42.6% for the proposed project and 30% for existing Wind Farm.